2018ik/2018ik.github.io/_wiki/mystery.markdown

 ### The Mingled Spirit

 The union of God and man is a union of the two spirits, the Spirit of God and the spirit of man (2:11-14); tis union ist he deepest mystery in the Bible.

+### The Work of the Spirit

+The operation of the Spirit in man is very mysterious.
+While the flesh is outward (Gal.
+6:12), the Spirit is inward and transforms us from the inside out.
+We may not even be aware of our transformation.